 Shai Ginsburg, Chair of and Associate Professor in the Department of Asian and Middle Eastern Studies

 This class is different: It is about both playing hard and working hard; it is about questioning the opposition between playing and working.
 We inspire to work through play and play through work, and have fun doing both!
 We take games both as great fun and very seriously.
 True, we are about to play games—many games—and, hopefully, have fun doing so; but we will also consider the games we play (as well as other games) in a scholarly fashion, as important products of our culture, as something that can tell us about our society, politics, and ideology.
 We will thus look at tabletop games and videogames from divergent perspectives: historical, sociological, political, military, literary and more, paying particular attention to game design and the ways it shapes our experience not only of the game, but also of the world.
 Our driving contention is that the understanding of game design and gameplay can enhance our understanding of cultural and political dynamics.

-Victoria Szabo, Research Professor Department of Art, Art History & Visual Studies, and Information Science + Studies Program
+Augustus Wendell, Assistant Professor of the Practice of Art, Art History & Visual Studies